hdf1996/querifier/README.md

 [![Build Status](https://travis-ci.com/hdf1986/querifier.svg?branch=master)](https://travis-ci.com/hdf1986/querifier)
 # Querifier

-Querifier is a gem intended to create queries for api's easy & fast, it isn't an ORM, instead, it's a layer over it.
+Querifier is a gem intended to create queries for API's easy & fast, it isn't an ORM, instead, it's a layer over it.

-The basic use case is when you have an API and you want to filter & order the results without having to think too much
+The most common case of use is to create simple and generic, yet powerful filtering and ordering in your API's results.

 ## Demo